Skip to main content

 It offers stable prices regarding business expenses and a transparent investment system such as well-regulated incentive programs and tax deductions.
 Also, it offers a great social and cultural environment and a high quality of life for foreigners.
 Its legislation and judiciary systems are in harmony with the European Union regulations and foreign and domestic investors are equally treated under Czech law.
 The Czech government does not scrutinize foreign investment projects unless they are in the banking or defense sectors.

 The economy of the Czech Republic is mostly dependent on exports and foreign investment, which makes it difficult to foresee the economic environment for investors, specifically in times of crisis.
-Also, ageing of the population and the decrease in birth rates constitute obstacles in the long-term development of the country.
+Also, ageing of the population and the decrease in birth rates constitute obstacles in the long-term development of the country., WHAT IS CZECHINVEST?

 Investment and Business Development Agency (Czechinvest) of the Czech Republic, was established in 1992 by the Ministry of Industry and Trade.
 It has an advisory and supporting role as a state contributory organization for developing domestic companies and for attracting foreign investment.